 The reality of the puppy room doesn’t seem so calming when it involves spiralling queues down the corridors to spend five minutes petting and holding a small group of bemused, if not slightly overwhelmed, dogs.
 The organisations who volunteer their dogs – in this case Peata – no doubt prioritise above all the interests of their animals, and exposure and donations for their charity is an undeniably worthy cause.
 There is no mistreatment here.

 But hoards of people waiting in line and grappling to touch and take photos with dogs who don’t know or trust them leaves a bad taste in mouth, and very much straddles the line of respectful boundaries with animals.
-Just because a dog is wagging its tail doesn’t mean it’s happy (it could just as easily be irritated, stressed or angry) and just because it’s not under extreme duress doesn’t mean it’s benefiting.
+Just because a dog is wagging its tail doesn’t mean it’s happy (it could just as easily be irritated, stressed or angry), and just because it’s not under extreme duress doesn’t mean it’s benefiting.
+We aren’t saying that this is the same for all establishments that specialises in puppy care and interactions.
+Some establishments put the needs of their dogs first, giving them space to breathe and lead a happy life, with food, treats, and a calming bed for dogs to sleep in.
+It is a stark contrast to other venues.
 This kind of fleeting interaction between student and dog is hardly an effective form of therapy for either party.

 It’s probably not the objective of the puppy room to actually provide serious stress relief, but it does put a smile on faces and gives people ideas for managing their own mental health through animal company outside puppy room-hours.
 It’s a huge crowd pleaser, evidenced by the trend’s take-off in the last five years, with the puppy room phenomenon recurring again and again in colleges around the world.
 But dogs, like all other animals, don’t exist for our entertainment, something we’re prone to forgetting in this internet age of hilarious ice-cream-munching dog videos.